-Cornerstone Insurance Reaches out to Inmates of Correctional Centres
+Cornerstone Insurance Reaches Out to Inmates of Correctional Centres

 Uchechukwu Nnaike

-The company donated food stuffs, toiletries, and medical supplies to the Maximum and Female centers, as well as other hygiene products through the Cornerstone Insurance Plc Foundation.
+The company donated food, toiletries, and medical supplies to the Maximum and Female centres, as well as other hygiene products through the Cornerstone Insurance Plc Foundation.

 The Cornerstone staff were joined by a medical team of two doctors and four nurses from Sirona Hospital, FESTAC, who were on hand to carry out basic medical checks on the inmates and prescribe medications where necessary.